With Japan`s Abundant Spider-life, Do Not Forget WEB-SEARCH before you near your front door

 By Avi Landau

-After a hard day at work or play (or both!) you are exhausted.
-Anticipating a warm greeting by family and pets, imagining turning on the stereo, picking up a book or cracking open a cold beverage, your guard might be down.
-You get nearer to home and your pace picks up, like a trail horse getting close to its stable…. and just as you are about to reach for the door… YUUUUCK… you are enwrapped in fine, sticky filaments!
+After a hard day at work, play – or both – you are exhausted.
+Anticipating a warm greeting from family and pets, imagining turning on the stereo, picking up a book or cracking open a cold (or hot) beverage, your guard might be down.
+You get nearer to home and your pace picks up, like a trail-horse getting close to its stable…. and just as you are about to reach for the door… AAAAAAH… you are entangled in a complex of fine, sticky filaments!
 You flail and spin, desperately picking the silky strands from your face and PRAYING TO GOD (even if you are an agnostic) that one of the big fat spiders that lives in your garden in not somewhere about your head or face.
-A bad end to your day (and the spider’s, too!).
+A very bad end to your day (and the spider’s, too!).

 You have just ruined a good four or five hours’ work that the eight-legged engineer has put into making its elaborate web.
-This is too bad for you too, as plenty of harmful and annoying insects are caught in these traps.
+It’s too bad for you too, as plenty of harmful and annoying insects are caught in these traps.

-So, you`d better be on your guard, especially at night when you are walking down your front walk.
+That’s why you`d better be on your guard, especially at night, when you are coming down your front walk.
 If there is no outdoor lighting ( as is the case many a time at my house), you had better take it slow and keep your hand stretched out in front of you as a web detector.

 Another thing you might notice in this season are the tiny, sand colored sacks, suspended in cobwebs.
 These are the spider`s eggs.

 Tsukuba’s spiders are beautiful and abundant.
 They and their webs are fascinating to look at and photograph.
 They certainly make you think.
 They display the most sublime designs found in nature, almost (but not quite) defying the possibility of being the product of random selection- and nature’s most cruel and terrifying face (what can be more horrifying than watching a spider coldly and efficiently dealing with its unfortunate prey?).